Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

 \subsection{Non-trivial cohomology}

-In contrast with the previous case, when the extended Maurer--Cart\'{a}n equations carry a non-trivial cocycle, the exponentiation cannot be performed as well.
+As in the previous case, in order to introduce a non-linear gauge field it is necessary to define large gauge transformations.
+However, when the extended Maurer--Cartan equations carry non-trivial cocycles, the exponentiation of the gauge parameters cannot be performed as well.
 This is due to the presence of a multilinear product in the transformation law of the extended field.
-We overcome this issue by using a definition of large gauge transformation that makes no use of an exponential.
-With this purpose we introduce the operation
+It is therefore necessary a definition of large gauge transformation that includes the FDA1 cocycle.
+We overcome this obstacle by using a definition of large gauge transformation that makes no use of an exponential.
+For this purpose, we first study the composition law of infinitesimal gauge transformations in the context of FDA1 gauge theory.
+Let us consider two independent gauge transformations along FDA1 gauge parameters $\varepsilon_{1}$ and $\varepsilon_{2}$.
+A direct calculation shows that their commutator is given by a third gauge transformation:

-where\ the parameter $\xi$ is not infinitesimal.
-Notice that the functional form of $\Delta$ is equivalent to the infinitesimal gauge transformation, i.e., it is given by the FDA1 covariant derivative of the parameter $\xi$ (and therefore, it carries the information about the cocycle into its extended component).
-We now introduce the large gauge transformation for FDA1 in terms of $\Delta$, as follows: